 Space as an investing sector was built on aerospace, and now space companies are making progress with business models, products and services that are far apart from traditional aerospace.

 However, in order to mitigate risk, our Space Stocks Portfolio is designed to evolve from aerospace (meaning aerospace companies with a large space business unit) to a pure space companies as more of them are listed.
-Demand for shares in tradeable spaces in companies has risen thanks to the expectations of a SpaceX IPO.
+Demand for shares in tradeable space companies has risen thanks to the expectations of a SpaceX IPO.

 As with any stock, research is the key; space is an emerging market, yet we have the cycles of previous emerging markets and alternative asset classes to benchmark on.